audioxide/data/data/posts/20181218-articles-top-10-singles-of-2018.md

 **Fred**

 Great albums need great flagship songs, and [*Honey*](/reviews/robyn-honey/) certainly got it with “Honey”.
 The single’s lush, enveloping sound wasn’t just gorgeous in its own right —it teased what was to come from the whole album.
 Anthemic in tone, sensuous rather than sexy, this was atypical pop from an artist who always seems a couple of steps ahead of the curve.

 Robyn’s reflectiveness is beautifully framed by the mix.
 In purely aesthetic terms the song is a treat, something that gushes through the speakers and round your head.
 Throw Robyn’s gentle, probing vocals and one does well not to be swept along by the current.
 The song’s no classic, but it is perfectly representative of one of 2018’s finest albums.
-‘Come get your *Honey.’ *Who could resist?
+‘Come get your *Honey*.’
+Who could resist?

 -----